ComposableFi/composable/docs/docs/technology/architecture.md

 These different components collectively facilitate a complete, end-to-end ecosystem for cross-chain DeFi.
 In brief, the core components of the technical architecture are as follows:

 ## [MANTIS](mantis.md)
 Multichain Agnostic Normalized Trust-minimized Intent Settlement (MANTIS) is an ecosystem-agnostic intent settlement framework.
-It is the culmination of all other elements of our architecture; it uses our trust minimized bridge (and thus the IBC as well as all three of our different chains) as well as the CVM to facilitate cross-chain execution of user intents.
-As a result, we are able to provide users with a novel, intuitive, and streamlined experience for participating in cross-chain DeFi.
+It is the culmination of all other elements mentioned in this page; it uses Picasso's trust minimized bridge (IBC connections) as well as the CVM to facilitate cross-chain execution of user intents.
+As a result, users can interact with a novel, intuitive, and streamlined experience for participating in cross-chain DeFi.
 ## [Composable VM](cvm.md)
 In the blockchain industry, virtual machines play a key role in executing smart contracts, processing transactions, and ensuring the overall integrity of the chain.
 Existing virtual machines are designed for specific blockchains, such as the Ethereum Virtual Machine (EVM) being designed for the Ethereum chain.